-However, when the inevitable happens, safely disposing of your knife should be your main priority.
+However, safely disposing of your knife should be your main priority.
 Knives are dangerous items that may result in injury if not disposed of properly.
 If you follow these simple tips on how to dispose household knife properly, you just might be saving yourself or anyone from potential danger.

 3 Ways on How to Dispose Household Knife Properly